Great Satan: Definition

+Great Satan (United States)

 Khomeini is quoted as saying on November 5, 1979, "[America is] the great Satan, the wounded snake."
 The term was used extensively during and after the Islamic Revolution, and it continues to be used in some Iranian political circles.
 Use of the term at rallies is often accompanied by shouts of "Marg bar Amrika!" ("Death to America").
 It is used in academic journals.

-Lesser Satan
+Lesser Satan (Soviet Union)

 Khomeini called the Soviet Union, the principal antagonist of the US during the Cold War, the "Lesser Satan" because of its atheistic communist ideology, and he said that Iran should support neither side of the Cold War.

+Little Satan (Israel)

 The State of Israel was condemned as the "Little Satan" in 1979 by Khomeini when he was addressing Israel's backing of the Shah, its close ties to the US, and the ongoing Israeli–Palestinian conflict.
 Former Libyan leader Muammar Gaddafi also stated that "Israel is the little Satan" in a July 1980 interview.